alfert/amqp_one/README.md

 These concepts are shown in the diagram: [Transport Concepts](transport.png)

+Basic transport is done via connections and channels.
+On top of that, a session holds an incoming and outgoing channel for sequential communication.
+The session communication is concerned with general frame transfers to send and acknowlegde transfers on the protocol level.

+Queue-communication is done via links.
+Links connect a sender node and a receiver node within a session and provide uni-directional transfer of application level messages.

 ## API Design

 This approach is modeled after AMQP.NET Lite (cf. https://dzone.com/refcardz/amqp-essentials)